wobh/wobh.github.io/_posts/2013-07-27-practical-object-oriented-design-in-common-lisp-01.md

 title: "Practical Object Oriented Design in Common Lisp part 1"
 description: ""
 category:
-tags: []
+tags: [ruby, common-lisp, clos]
 date: 2013-07-27 07:36:49 -0700
 ---
 {% include JB/setup %}

-I learned a lot when I first read Sandi Metz's <cite>Practical Object Oriented in Ruby</cite> (POODIR), but one of the things I have wondered was how much would be apply in Common Lisp's Object System (CLOS).
-At the time, I didn't know CLOS very well, but I knew it was very different from Ruby's.
+I learned a lot when I first read Sandi Metz's <cite>Practical Object Oriented Design in Ruby</cite> (POODIR), but one of the things I have wondered was how much I would be apply in Common Lisp's Object System (CLOS).
+At the time, I didn't know CLOS very well, but I knew it was very different from Ruby's object system.
 CLOS has multiple-inheritance and multiple-dispatch.
 The notion of "message passing" as guiding metaphor for OOP doesn't even work for CLOS.
 How would lispers apply Sandi Metz's advice?

 <!-- more -->